 Partners and Collaboration

-- Dr Roxane Andersen, Environmental Research Institute, University of the Highlands and Islands
+- Professor Roxane Andersen, Environmental Research Institute, University of the Highlands and Islands

 - Dr Rebekka Artz, James Hutton Institute

 - Prof. Colin Bean, NatureScot / University of Glasgow

 - Prof. David Coomes, University of Cambridge Conservation Research Institute

 - Tom McKenna, NatureScot